 Malaysian government declares polling day a public holiday

-KUALA LUMPUR: The Malaysian government has declared May 9, polling day, a public holiday.
+KUALA LUMPUR: Malaysia's federal government has declared May 9, polling day, a public holiday.

 This is to allow all Malaysians to fulfil their responsibilities as voters, said the Prime Minister's Office (PMO) in a statement on Wednesday (Apr 11).

-The Malaysian Election Commission announced on Tuesday that polling day would fall on a Wednesday, prompting concerns that it would affect voter turnout.
+Many had expressed concern that having the vote on a Wednesday, Malaysia's first weekday poll in nearly two decades, would affect turnout at the ballot boxes.

+Malaysians had reacted to announcement of the weekday polling date by taking to social media to offer transportation and funds to those who wanted to return to their hometowns to cast their ballots.
+Several Malaysian companies on Tuesday also declared May 9 a holiday for staff.

-The PMO added that for the states of Sabah and Sarawak in East Malaysia, the state governments must make a separate public holiday declaration according to the Public Holiday Ordinance.
+For the states of Sabah and Sarawak in East Malaysia, however, the PMO said that the two state governments will have to declare May 9 a public holiday based on their respective state holidays ordinance.